 - Gregarius: Another web based solution.
 Released under the GPL.

 - Selfoss: described as a “multi-purpose rss reader, live stream, mashup, aggregation web application”.
 Released under a GPL-3 License.

 - NewsBlur: this is the only true open source solution I saw mentioned by the press today.
 The source code is available on GitHub under an MIT License.

 - Liferea: a popular Linux based news reader, available under a GPL-2 License.

 This doesn’t even begin to cover all the open source options out there.
 Just to mention a few more: SnowNews, Akgregator, Blam! and RssOwl.
 All of them have various feature sets, some are limited by the platforms they work on, some are more friendly to multimedia use, etc. You have to see what features you want and need.

 Personally, I have been using FeedOnFeeds for quite some time.
 It’s not supported, and is showing it’s age, but it gets the job done for me.
 I’m normally somewhere I can get to my installation on a hosted server.
 However, I think I am going to try to get an installation of NewsBlur going, it appears to be a possibly better solution, but that choice is going to be a matter of preference.
 (I’m also considering messing around with tiny Tiny RSS again…)

 Just remember: using hosted services that aren’t available under an open source style license means you have no choices.
 If that service goes away, you are stuck scrambling for something new.
 Better to choose something that you will have control over.

-Eight Definite Open Source RSS Feed Readers (Plus a few more) by SndChaser, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+Eight Definite Open Source RSS Feed Readers (Plus a few more) by SndChaser is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.